-Net sales for fiscal 2015 increased to \$2.1 billion from \$1.7 billion in the prior year.
-Net sales of licensed products increased to \$1.3 billion from \$1.1 billion primarily as a result of an increase of \$79.2 million in net sales of Calvin Klein licensed products, with the largest increases occurring in women's sportswear, women's outerwear, women's performance wear and dresses.
-The increase in net sales of licensed products is also due to an increase of (i) \$16.3 million in net sales of Tommy Hilfiger licensed products as a result of an increase in net sales of men's outerwear and the addition of women's outerwear, (ii) \$16.1 million in net sales of our Ivanka Trump licensed product lines which were sold for a full year in fiscal 2015 compared to only half the year in fiscal 2014, (iii) \$13.1 million in net sales of our Guess licensed product lines and (iv) \$11.9 million in net sales of Cole Haan men's and women's outerwear.
-Net sales of non-licensed products in fiscal 2015 were \$452.6 million compared to \$342.7 million in the prior year.
-The increase in net sales of non-licensed products is primarily the result of an increase in net sales of private label products.
-Net sales of our retail operations increased to \$499.3 million in fiscal 2015 from \$298.0 million in the prior year, primarily due to the net sales of \$171.8 million of the G.H.
+Net sales for fiscal 2015 increased to \$2.12 billion from \$1.72 billion in the prior year.
+Net sales of our segments are reported before intercompany eliminations.
+Net sales of our wholesale operations segment increased to \$1.75 billion from \$1.49 billion primarily as a result of an increase of \$79.2 million in net sales of Calvin Klein licensed products, with the largest increases occurring in women's sportswear, women's outerwear, women's performance wear and dresses.
+The increase in net sales in this segment is also due to an increase of (i) \$30.5 million in net sales of private label products, (ii) \$16.3 million in net sales of Tommy Hilfiger licensed products as a result of an increase in net sales of men's outerwear and the addition of women's outerwear, (iii) \$16.1 million in net sales of our Ivanka Trump licensed product lines which were sold for a full year in fiscal 2015 compared to only half the year in fiscal 2014, (iv) \$13.1 million in net sales of our Guess? licensed product lines and (v) \$11.9 million in net sales of Cole Haan men's and women's outerwear.
+Net sales of our retail operations segment increased to \$499.3 million in fiscal 2015 from \$298.0 million in the prior year, primarily due to the net sales of \$171.8 million of the G.H.
 Bass retail business that was acquired in November 2013.
-In addition Wilsons had increased sales as a result of a same store sales increase of 3.9% compared to the prior year and the operation of new stores.
+In addition, Wilsons had increased sales as a result of a same store sales increase of 3.9% compared to the prior year and the operation of new stores.

 Gross profit increased to \$757.3 million, or 35.8% of net sales for fiscal 2015, from \$585.0 million, or 34.0% of net sales, in the prior year.
-The gross profit percentage in our licensed products segment was 28.7% for fiscal 2015 compared to 28.4% in the prior year.
-The gross profit percentage in our non-licensed products segment was 34.2% in fiscal 2015 compared to 32.8% in the prior year.
-This increase was primarily attributable to improved gross margins in our Jessica Howard, Eliza J and Andrew Marc product lines, offset, in part, by the private label division which operates at a lower gross margin percentage than the segment's average.
+The gross profit percentage in our wholesale operations segment was 30.1% for fiscal 2015 compared to 29.4% in the prior year.
 The gross profit percentage for our retail operations segment was 46.4% for fiscal 2015 compared to 49.5% for the prior year.
 This decrease in gross profit percentage is primarily due to our new G.H.
 Bass business that operated at a lower gross profit percentage compared to the rest of our retail operations segment.